-What I didn’t know is that the baseline price you see on the ad’s on tv with the little * after it is the price for the tiniest prescription of -0.50 and for every level you go down after that, the price rises.
+What I didn’t know is that the baseline price you see on the ad’s on tv with the little * after it is the price for the tiniest prescription of -0.05 and for every level you go down after that, the price rises.
 It rises a lot.
 I was quoted €4950 for the two eyes and I nearly had a conniption.
 Heres a tip, never accept the first price they give you.
-When you say your unsure they will do the usual routine of leaving the room to ask their “boss” if they can get you a discount and they always come back with a lower figure the second time.
+When you say you’re unsure they will do the usual routine of leaving the room to “ask their boss” if they can get you a discount and they always come back with a lower figure the second time.
 In the end I paid €4100 for both eyes but again, my prescription was very high so if your eyes aren’t that bad you will pay much less.

 There are two laser eye surgery procedures available, LASIK and LASEK.
 LASIK is done within the eye itself and I was told the recovery time was 24 hours.
 LASEK is done on top of the eye meaning it is much more painful and has a 5 day recovery time.
 The LASIK is slightly more expensive but I figured it would be worth it as I didn’t fancy the long drawn out recovery time involved with the other procedure.
 I was made watch an information video detailing all the risks of surgery and was given a big booklet to read at home.
 I chose my operation date for three weeks time and was delighted I would have it done before Christmas.
 A week before the surgery I had a call from the surgeon who again went through the risks with me, explained the two different procedures available and answered any questions I had.